 Most companies have a well-defined network structure that incorporates a secure internal network zone and an external untrusted network zone, often with intermediate security zones.
-Security zones are sets of servers and systems that have similar security requirements and includes a Layer3 network subnet to which several hosts link up to.
+Security zones are sets of servers and systems that have similar security requirements and include a Layer3 network subnet to which several hosts link up to.

 The firewall provides protection by managing traffic to and from those hosts and security zones, whether at the IP, port, or application level.